 What's in them.
 When your body has an allergic reaction, it releases a bunch of histamines.
 That's what triggers the runny nose, itchy eyes, and all the rest.
 The key ingredient in allergy eye drops is a drug called an antihistamine, which blocks histamines from doing their work and prevents allergy symptoms.
 Some newer allergy eye drops, called mast-cell stabilizers, work by stopping your body from making histamines in the first place.

 When to use them.
 Also called decongestant drops, they can help clear the redness out of your eyes.
 But use with caution.
 If you put them in for more than a few days, they can irritate your eyes and make the redness even worse.
 Another problem: If you use them often, your eyes get dependent on them and may get red when you stop using them.
+This is called a rebound effect.
 Avoid these drops if you have dry eyes.

 Sometimes, anti-redness drops also have antihistamines in them, which can relieve itchiness from allergies.
 But again, you're limited in how much you can use them without bothering your eyes.
 You're typically better off with allergy drops.